anthonydgallo/AuthenticGrowth/_posts/2020-07-08-magicmind-co.markdown

 ---
 Over the years I've tried a lot of different supplements.
 MagicMind is the latest brain booster I've been enjoying during WFH quarantine.

 I'm a bio-hacker at heart and I've grown through seeing and becoming aware of how vitamins and nutrients affect my mind.
+I'm always looking for new things.
+I've strayed away from products that are just chemical concentrates, because these tend to overstimulate or have negative side affects.
+MagicMind is something new though and the ingredient list is excellent.

-****Enter Magic Mind****
+## **Enter Magic Mind**

 For the first time since trying out a nootropic mix called Tian Chi a while back, I've found another product that has been doing wonders for me recently.